cbracis/ForagingModel/docs/ReadMe.txt

 - sudo R CMD javareconf (after java install, see https://github.com/rstudio/rstudio/issues/2254)
 - system.file("jri",package="rJava") (to get location of jri to add as VM argument)

+* To build the jar for distribution *

+This project uses gradle.
+A gradle wrapper has been included, so all gradle commands should be issued as 'gradlew'.

+gradlew build - Builds and runs all tests

+gradlew assemble - Builds but does not test

+gradlew clean - Removes all build artifacts

+Note: Jars to distribute are in the build/libs directory.
+The 'full' jar includes all dependent libraries.